samuraraujo/Sonda/README.md

 Sonda is a portuguese word to refer to a device used to explore the unknown deep ocean.

-In the context of Linked Data, Sonda is an efficient approach to find candidate matches for a set of source instances.
+In the context of Linked Data, Sonda is an efficient and effective approach to find candidate matches for a set of source instances.

 ## Implementation Details